 Date:

-installing and uninstalling programs leave behind a trail of
+uninstalling programs leave behind a trail of digital debris.
+Even

-unsightly.
-It can be load-bearing, crucial to the functioning of
+debris isn’t just unsightly.
+It can be load-bearing, crucial to the

-your system, but outside of your control, and not preserved on
+functioning of your system, but outside of your control, and not preserved

-rebuilds.
+on rebuilds.
 Full system backups merely preserve this chaos.
-I
+I wanted a

-your darlings” inspired an idea in the NixOS community:
+inspired an idea in the NixOS community: allowlisting files and

 This has been implemented for NixOS in the impermanence project, and has some support in Guix too.
 In NixOS, declaring this allowlist looks like: